 I never gave much thought to traveling south of the United States.
 In my travel-dreams, Europe was my one and only; if I wanted to be really adventurous, I thought of Australia, but never South America.
 I wound up in Brazil without much thought or planning, and I quickly fell in love.
-Perhaps it was my lack of consideration that allowedme appreciate Brazil for what it was: a lavishly beautiful country with zoetic citizens, dirty streets, a corrupt government and a desperate economy focused on tourist full of culture and kindness.
-My time in Brazil was unlike anything I would have imagined, and it was springboard my enthusiasm to more in South America.
+Perhaps it was my lack of consideration that allowed me to appreciate Brazil for what it was, and Rio was my first introduction to the raw beauty and loud culture.

 1. lounged on the beaches of ipanema and copacabana